mikedlowis-prototypes/editor/docs/tide.1.md

 * `Ctrl+o`:
     Launch xfilepick(1) to choose a file from a recursive list of files in the current deirectory and sub directories.
-This file will be opened in a new instance of `xedit`.
+This file will be opened in a new instance of `tide`.

 * `Ctrl+p`:
     Launch xtagpick(1) to select a tag from a ctags(1) generated index file.
-    `xedit` will jump to the selected ctag definition in the current window if the file is currently being edited.
-Otherwise, a new instance of `xedit` will be launched with the target file and the cursor set to the line containing the definition.
+    `tide` will jump to the selected ctag definition in the current window if the file is currently being edited.
+Otherwise, a new instance of `tide` will be launched with the target file and the cursor set to the line containing the definition.

 * `Ctrl+g`:
     Lookup the selected symbol or symbol under the cursor in a ctags(1) generated index file.
 Jump to the location of the definition if it exist in the current file.
-Otherwise, a new instance of `xedit` will be launched with the target file and the cursor set to the line containing the definition.
+Otherwise, a new instance of `tide` will be launched with the target file and the cursor set to the line containing the definition.

 * `Ctrl+Shift+g`:
     Jump to the previous cursor location.

 * `Ctrl+n`:
-    Open a new instance of `xedit` with no filename.
+    Open a new instance of `tide` with no filename.

 ## BUILTINS